Welcome

 (Stand)

-Pastor The Holy Gospel according to St. Matthew, the fifth chapter.
+Pastor The Holy Gospel according to St. Matthew, the first chapter.

 Congregation Glory to You, O Lord.